 Lift-top tables and ottomans, as well as fold-out tabletops from the arms of couches and chairs, are a boon when you have limited space.

 You can get rid of the coffee table between the driver and passenger seat and replace it with a lift-top table.
 Side accent tables with fold-out tops are excellent for minimalist interiors since they don’t take up the room until you need them.

 Fold-out computer desks are also available.
 You can leave the desk section collapsed until you’re ready to write or surf the web, which frees up space when not in use.

 If you don’t mind working from the couch or bed, a fold-out coffee table could be ideal.
 RV office supplies can also be housed under the top when you’re not working.

 9. Utilize the Corner Spaces

-Did you ever notice how there seem to be corners everywhere in an RV?
-By the closets, between the bed and the wall of the bathroom, or even behind the passenger seat and entry way.
+Did you ever notice how there seem to be corner spaces everywhere in an RV?
+By the closets, between the bed and the wall of the bathroom, or even behind the passenger seat and entryway.
 Now, there are some RV models out there that make use of the corner spaces by supplying you with fold-out workstations already.
 If you have it, good.